 Your family also kept a gift set bearing the Sultan’s seal.
 Was that from the same period?

-Consignor: Around the same time, yes.
+Consignor: Yes, it was gifted around the same time.
 My younger brother has that set now.

 Did your father keep any other mementos from his years flying for the royal family?

-Consignor: I don't know the answer to that, but I wouldn't be surprised.
-I suspect he received other gifts, possibly even other watches, but I’m not sure.
-He passed away a few years ago.
-This one has always stood out.
+Consignor: I know he received other gifts, possibly even other watches, but the Khanjar Rolex was special.
+He passed away a few years ago, and this gift truly stands out.

 Looking back, what does it mean to see your father’s story shared in this way?

-Consignor: It feels like a nice acknowledgment of him and his long career as an aviator.
+Consignor: It feels like an acknowledgment of him and his long and successful career.
 He worked hard and took pride in what he did.

 You can learn more about this Daytona in our previous coverage.